jmsp43/morirSonado/README.md

 Midnight green: #073635
 Licorice: #110B11

-This application will be a food delivery service for a family-owned and run Dominican food spot called Morir Soñado.
+This application will be a food delivery service for a family-owned and run Dominican food spot called Morir Soñando.

 As a user, you will be able to: